Mobile (band): New album, breakup and return (2009–2011, 2020s)

 On March 23, 2011, Mobile officially announced the band's break-up.
-Lead singer Mat Joly is venturing into a solo career.
-There is no word yet on what they will do with the material they wrote for their third album.
+Lead singer Mat Joly ventured into a solo career.
+There was no announcement on what they would do with the material they wrote for their third album.

-In the early 2020's, the band reformed with a few original members gone.
-Dominic Viola left and was replaced by Alex Dionne and Drummer Pierre-Marc Hamelin returned to the band rereplacing Martin Lavallée. the 3rd album's named "Roadmap To Redemption".
+In the early 2020s, the band reformed with a few original members gone.
+Dominic Viola left and was replaced by Alex Dionne, and drummer Pierre-Marc Hamelin returned to the band, rereplacing Martin Lavallée.
+The third album, Roadmap To Redemption, was released on March 31, 2023.